Kodeworks/rust-nannou-workshop/part3/README.md

 If we want that cool particle agent army energy going, we have to create lots of them.
 Now we will have to add one constructor call per agent we create.

-📜 Lets use a looping statement and create multiple agents and store them in a Vec.
+📜 Let's use a looping statement and create multiple agents and store them in a Vec.

 <details><summary>💡 This time we will use an Iterator over a range, instead of a `for` loop:</summary>